 Types of diving

-The dive sites here and reached in multiple ways, some can be done from shore from the dive centres and dive resorts, some by boat and some by jeep or car.
+The dive sites here and reached in multiple ways, some can be done from shore from the dive centers and dive resorts, some by boat and some by jeep or car.
 The dive sites here are suitable for beginners as well as advanced divers and a great place to take diving courses.
 It is the kind of diving area which attracts divers who want to come and admire flourishing marine ecosystems.

 What to see